fedepaol/fedepaol.github.io/source/_posts/2016-01-01-cached-rest-requests-with-rxjava.markdown

 ## Conclusion
 I don't know if this is an healthy way to use RxJava.
 Maybe I ended up with this scenario only because I am not 100% confident with RxJava and I am putting some non rx-ness in the middle to better control it.
-Here we need to choose where to place the operators, if we want to change the flow that feeds the storage, or if we want to change the flow that comes out of it.
+Here we need to choose where to place the operators, since we can modify the flow that feeds the storage from the http client, or the flow that comes out of the storage itself.

-In any case, having an unique source of truth seems reasonable, and I feel that in this way it would be a lot easier to do stuff like prefetching, scheduling updates so the user is presented with fresh data (remember having your [app work like magic?](https://www.youtube.com/watch?v=GcNNx2zdXN4), checking if an update is worth to be done at all (such as displaying a 5 minutes old weather forecast) and stuff like that.
+In any case, having an unique source of truth seems more clear, and I feel that in this way it would be a lot easier to do stuff like prefetching, scheduling updates so the user is presented with fresh data (remember having your [app work like magic?](https://www.youtube.com/watch?v=GcNNx2zdXN4), checking if an update is worth to be done at all (such as displaying a 5 minutes old weather forecast) and stuff like that.